amuru0S/Consumer-Goods-Ad_Hoc-Insights/README.md

 Microsoft Power BI: For Data Visualizations.

-Microsoft PowerPoint (PPT): For Presentation of the Query Outputs and Insights.
+Microsoft PowerPoint (PPT): For presenting requests, MySQL query outputs, and visualizations.

 6️⃣ **Key Learnings from the Project**: